Sarah Ferguson (journalist): Documentaries

 In "Goliath", the third episode of Revelation, Ferguson interviewed two men, identified as Bernie and Peter Clarke, who accused Australian cardinal George Pell of sexually abusing them as boys when he was a priest in the Diocese of Ballarat and investigated their accusations.
 The alleged sexual abuse occurred when Pell spent time at the Catholic orphanage where the men resided in the 1970s.

 Following Pell's acquittal and subsequent release from Barwon Prison, the producers temporarily removed the third episode of the series to include these developments before restoring the episode to the ABC iView platform.
-The ABC also released a statement which stood by the program's content, stating "The ABC has – and will continue to – report accurately and without fear or favour on stories that are in the public interest, including this one."
-On 13 April 2020, police began an investigation of the sex abuse allegations discussed in Revelation.
+The ABC also released a statement which stood by the program's content, stating "The ABC has – and will continue to – report accurately and without fear or favour on stories that are in the public interest, including this one".

 Following Revelation, Ferguson stepped down as presenter of Four Corners and accepted the role of China bureau chief for the ABC.
 After a year of political turmoil in the region, with journalists forced to leave China, her visa did not eventuate.